lyle-morris-sudo/pixel/playbook/roles_and_responsibilities.md

 </details>

-## Staff User Experience Designer (Lead)
+## User Experience Lead

-A **Staff User Experience Designer (Lead)** is a senior-level professional in the field of user-centered design, responsible for providing leadership, strategic direction, and mentorship to the UX team.
+A **User Experience Lead** is a senior-level professional in the field of user-centered design, responsible for providing leadership, strategic direction, and mentorship to the User Experience team.
 This role involves not only advanced design and research skills but also a strong focus on aligning user experience initiatives with overarching business goals.
-A **Staff User Experience Designer (Lead)** plays a pivotal role in shaping the overall user experience strategy, fostering collaboration across cross-functional teams, and ensuring the delivery of high-quality, user-centric design solutions.
+A **User Experience Lead** plays a pivotal role in shaping the overall user experience strategy, fostering collaboration across cross-functional teams, and ensuring the delivery of high-quality, user-centric design solutions.

 This list reflects the elevated responsibilities and leadership aspects associated with a UX Lead role, which often involves strategic thinking, team management, and the ability to shape the overall user experience within an organization.